 Our History

-The name of the group – Tamborine Mountain Creative Arts and Crafts Group, was formally adopted and a Constitution was drawn up.
-The Old Shed became affectionately known as ‘The Workshop’.
-Members enjoyed a variety of crafts including art, woodcarving, copper enamelling, screen & block printing, batik, pottery, china painting, tapestry, bark pictures, macrame, crochet, collage, patchwork, basketry, spinning & weaving, and bobbin lace making.
+Tamborine Mountain Creative Arts was incorporated (1987) and a constitution was drawn up.
+The Old Shed became affectionately known as The Workshop.
+Members enjoyed a variety of crafts including art, woodcarving, copper enamelling, screen & block printing, batik, pottery, china painting, tapestry, bark pictures, macrame, crochet, collage, patchwork, basketry, spinning, weaving, and bobbin lace making.

-On 28th July, l980, sadly, Mrs Doris Aagaard died suddenly, which was a great loss to the group.
-Her daughter Helen, generously allowed the group to continue using the Workshop for the time being, with the group offering to pay a token towards the rates on the property and to help maintain part of the garden.
+On 28th July l980, sadly, Mrs Doris Aagaard died suddenly which was a great loss to the group.
+Her daughter Helen generously allowed the group to continue using The Workshop for the time being with the group offering to pay a token towards the rates on the property and to help maintain part of the garden.

-In l981, membership had increased to between 90 – 100 members at “The Workshop” space.
-It became evident that new and larger premises were a pressing need.
+In l981 membership had increased to between 90 – 100 members.
 The group realised that they must aim for a permanent headquarters of their own.

 “We would like to carry on our craft projects as usual, as a tribute to Doris Aagaard